NASA Deep Space Network

-The NASA Deep Space Network (DSN) is a worldwide network of American spacecraft communication ground segment facilities, located in the United States (California), Spain (Madrid), and Australia (Canberra), that supports NASA's interplanetary spacecraft missions.
+The NASA Deep Space Network (DSN) is a worldwide network of spacecraft communication ground segment facilities, located in the United States (California), Spain (Madrid), and Australia (Canberra), that supports NASA's interplanetary spacecraft missions.
 It also performs radio and radar astronomy observations for the exploration of the Solar System and the universe, and supports selected Earth-orbiting missions.
 DSN is part of the NASA Jet Propulsion Laboratory (JPL).

 General information

 DSN currently consists of three deep-space communications facilities located such that a distant spacecraft is always in view of at least one station.
 They are: